AmingAndrei/violence.website/content/species/devils/drive.md

 - The Redliner's blood undergoes a colourimetric shift, typically presenting hues ranging from green to blue, indicating the onset of the Drive state.
 - Hosts acquire the ability to continuously regenerate from any form of physical damage, including otherwise lethal injuries.
 This regenerative capacity is directly fuelled by the host’s blood supply.
 - Sustained Drive activity leads to progressive blood depletion.
 When blood levels fall below a critical threshold, the Drive will automatically deactivate.
 However, this effect can be delayed or reversed by ingesting blood, which replenishes the host’s internal reserves and allows continued Drive function.
 - The Clutch Beetle's extended neurological filaments are capable of generating additional, regenerating mass from its own structure.
-This material may exhibit mechanical or hybridized appearance, yet remains fully organic.
+This material may exhibit mechanical or hybridised appearance, yet remains fully organic.
 - Once the Drive ends, all generated mass disintegrates, reverting into red particulate dust.
 This process is irreversible and leaves no physical residue.

 Drive Types

-Drives manifest in a variety of specialized forms, classified based on the pattern and function of mass generation during activation.
+Drives manifest in a variety of specialised forms, classified based on the pattern and function of mass generation during activation.
 These subtypes are not mutually exclusive but typically follow consistent morphological and functional trends.
-The three most recognized Drive types are Körper, Waffe, and Doppelt.
+The three most recognised Drive types are Körper, Waffe, and Doppelt.

 Körper-Type Drives

-_Körper_ (German for "body") Drives are characterized by the comprehensive generation of additional mass that envelops the entire user.
+_Körper_ (German for "body") Drives are characterised by the comprehensive generation of additional mass that envelops the entire user.

 - The resulting structure may resemble a fitted armour or a massive construct, often extending well beyond the user’s natural dimensions.
 - Regardless of external size, the user’s original body is always located near the brain stem region within the generated mass.